cortexlabs/cortex/README.md

 deployment started
 ```

-Behind the scenes, Cortex containerizes the model, makes it servable using TensorFlow Serving, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.

-You can track the status of a deployment using `cortex get`:
+You can track the status of a deployment using `cortex get`.
+The output below indicates that one replica of the API was requested and one replica is available to serve predictions.
+Cortex will automatically launch more replicas if the load increases and spin down replicas if there is unused capacity.

 ```bash
 $ cortex get generator --watch